skip to main content

-Wu, who beat former champion Mark Selby and then ended the run of qualifier Hossein Vafaei in the last eight, had benefitted from a double in the opening frame before going on to make a well-crafted 77.
+Wu, who beat former champion Mark Selby and then ended the run of qualifier Hossein Vafaei in the last eight, had earlier benefitted from a double in the opening frame before going on to make a well-crafted 77.

 Allen's break in the next finished at 59 after a missed cut on the black and following a few safety exchanges, Wu capitalised to pinch the frame with another half-century.

-The world number 14, through to the semi-finals for the second time in four years, regrouped as a break of 91 secured the third frame before the unexpected interruption and then levelled the match at 2-2.
+Allen, through to the semi-finals for the second time in four years, regrouped as a break of 91 secured the third frame before the unexpected interruption and then levelled the match at 2-2.

 In Thursday's afternoon session, Shaun Murphy was reminded his mission of ending a 21-year wait for a second world crown will not be straightforward as he was pegged back by four-time champion John Higgins in their semi-final.